 Post-remission headache impairment and medication data collection coincided with the visit at which the longest remission period ended for 7 patients, occurred at a clinic visit following the longest remission in 2 patients, and occurred at a clinic visit after the start of, but prior to the ending of the longest remission period in 1 patient.
 The 10 patients experiencing cluster attack remission were all severely disabled by their headaches prior to entering the Pathway CH-1 study, scoring 67.7±6.0 (range 58-76) on the HIT-6.
 Following the remission, scores improved to 55.2±11.4 (range 40-73).
 The improvement was more than eight times the between-group minimally important difference of -1.5 [17] and was statistically significant (p=0.0118).
 Patients experiencing remission during the first 24 months of microstimulator use continued to see improvements in headache impairment; 70% (7/10) were HIT-6 responders, experiencing a clinically meaningful improvement in headache disability.
 Impairment scores in patients experiencing remission (67.7±6.0 at baseline improved to 60.0±8.5 at 24 months) were not different from non-remission patients’ (66.2±6.4 at baseline improved to 62.4±9.7 at 24 months) (p=0.1997).

 All ten patients who experienced remission used triptans at baseline.
 At 24 months post-insertion, 6/10 used no triptans, with 3/10 using no acute treatments at all (Table 3).
 Clinical improvements in preventive CH medication use (reduction in dose, stopping medications, or remaining off medications) were observed in 4/10 patients post-remission, and 6/10 patients at 24 months post-insertion.
-(Table 3) There were no obvious patterns in dose changes in relation to remission periods.
+(Table 3) There were no obvious patterns in dose changes before or during remission periods.